Helsinki Public Transport – Learn the Essentials

 Helsinki’s public transportation system is divided into several zones, each with its unique fare system.
 The zones, labelled A through D, determine your ticket price based on the number of zones you pass through.
 You must purchase a ticket for at least two zones to ride public transportation.

 Zone A covers the downtown area, while Zone B covers the rest of Helsinki and the closest parts of the neighbouring cities.
-If you’re travelling to the airport or other parts of Vantaa, Espoo, or Kauniainen, you’ll need to purchase a ticket that includes Zone C.
+If you’re travelling to the airport or other parts of Vantaa, Espoo, or Kauniainen, you must purchase a ticket that includes Zone C.

-We advise you to consult the HSL Route Planner to learn which zones must be included in your journey.
-After providing the address of your destination, the app will automatically show you the required ticket type, and you can buy your ticket instantly after mobile payment is set up.
+We advise you to consult the HSL Route Planner to learn which zones you pass in your journey.
+After providing the address of your destination, the app will automatically show you the required ticket type, and you can buy your ticket instantly after you have set up mobile payment.

 Ticket Types